 Auto Text: “Insert Core Biopsy” or “Insert Bone Curettings”

-Be sure to state “after EDTA decalcification” in your cassette summary and add a Decal stain (appears as “Decalcification process” NOT “H&E Decalcificaton”) in CoPath.
+- Be sure to state “after EDTA decalcification” or “after HCl decalcification” in your cassette summary and add a Decal stain (appears as “Decalcification process” NOT “H&E Decalcification”) in Beaker.
 One “stain” per container will suffice, as the only result of ordering the “stain” is to drop a billing charge.

 - For known molecular cases, make sure histology protocol is for 1 H&E only.

 - For other cases, make sure histology protocol is for a 10 Level FNB biopsy (i.e. Levels 1 and 10 should be H&E-stained slides, Levels 2 through 9 should be unstained slides).